GrapeCity/ComponentOne-WinForms-Samples/NetFramework/PrintDocument/MultiDocumentFilesPrint/readme.txt

 4) Click either "C1MultiDocument" or "C1PrintDocument" button to build and preview the document.
 Note that for large directory trees, the resulting file may turn out to be very large.

-This sample requires C1Report 2011 v1 build 54313 or later.